-As young adolescents move from middle to high school, many parents and school leaders are recognizing problematic patterns of behavior emerging among high school freshman.
-In an attempt to improve the issues among 9th graders, many schools are restructuring their programs so that 9th graders are in a separate setting, apart from the larger high school community.
+As young adolescents move from middle to high school, many parents and school leaders recognize problematic behavior patterns emerging among high school freshmen.
+To improve the issues among 9th graders, many schools are restructuring their programs so that 9th graders are in a separate setting, apart from the larger high school community.

 Concerns Regarding 9th Graders in High School

-Studies from The National Middle School Association (TNMA) reveal that, from the students’ perspective, the greatest concerns regarding the transition to high school revolve around “the amount of homework, class difficulty, and organizational issues (e.g., getting lost).”
-On the other hand, parents expressed concerns regarding issues of bullying, negative peer pressure, as well as other various academic and social worries.
+Studies from The National Middle School Association (TNMA) reveal that, from the student’s perspective, the most significant concerns regarding the transition to high school revolve around “the amount of homework, class difficulty, and organizational issues (e.g., getting lost).”
+On the other hand, parents expressed concerns regarding bullying, negative peer pressure, and other academic and social worries.

 Current Problems Facing 9th Graders in the High School Environment

-As TNMA supports, freshman in the high school setting often experience a number of negative issues, such as:
+As TNMA supports, freshmen in the high school setting often experience several negative issues, such as:

-· New social concerns, such as bullying, navigating the new and larger school, in addition to establishing new relationships at the secondary school “overshadow concerns about academics.”
+- New social concerns, such as bullying, navigating the new and larger school, and establishing new relationships at the secondary school “overshadow concerns about academics.”

 Current Advantages of 9th Graders in the High School Environment

-According to further research by TNMA, while 9th graders experience a number of setbacks, the high school setting also provides the younger students with a number of advantages, such as:
+According to further research by TNMA, while 9th graders experience several setbacks, the high school setting also provides the younger students with several advantages, such as:

 Is the Separate 9th Grade Setting Effective?

-As a number of schools across the country experiment with programs to separate 9th graders from the larger high school setting, Boston College investigated such programs to gain insight into their effectiveness.
-By reviewing curriculum data and conducting teacher interviews, Boston College analyzed separate 9th grade programs for the span of two years.
+As several schools across the country experiment with programs to separate 9th graders from the larger high school setting, Boston College investigated such programs to gain insight into their effectiveness.
+Boston College analyzed separate 9th-grade programs for two years by reviewing curriculum data and conducting teacher interviews.

 Results from the study show that, overall, the isolation of 9th graders in “a separate building, wing or floor eases the transition to high school.”
-Paired with this, “Ninth grade students benefit by building relationships with peers in the same grade,” as students, teachers, and administers reported fewer concerns of bullying by older students.
+Paired with this, “Ninth-grade students benefit by building relationships with peers in the same grade,” as students, teachers, and administrators reported fewer concerns about bullying by older students.

 How Can Parents Help?

-Paired with this, reports show that when parents maintained contact with their son/daughter’s teachers and school leaders, communication became more reciprocal, as this approach allowed for an overall improvement in the communication between families and the schools.
+Paired with this, reports show that when parents maintained contact with their son/daughter’s teachers and school leaders, communication became more reciprocal, as this approach improved communication between families and the schools.

-According to the Boston College study, however, parental involvement was higher in the separate 9th grade setting than in the 9th grade high school environment, which may also have been a factor in the success of the separate 9th grade schools.
-Whether a child is in high school or in the separate setting, “positive adult relationships with ninth graders are essential for their success.”
+According to the Boston College study, however, parental involvement was higher in the separate 9th-grade setting than in the 9th-grade high school environment, which may also have been a factor in the success of the separate 9th-grade schools.
+Whether a child is in high school or a separate setting, “positive adult relationships with ninth graders are essential for their success.”

-While each setting may offer different perks and drawbacks, parental involvement is proven to aid in a child’s success.
-In addition to being involved, parents can further help their child’s transition towards new grade levels by fostering their well being through extra-curricular activities.
+While each setting may offer different perks and drawbacks, parental involvement is proven to aid a child’s success.
+In addition to being involved, parents can further help their child’s transition towards new grade levels by fostering their well-being through extra-curricular activities.

 As Boston College research states: “Student activities play a pivotal role in ninth graders' feeling connected to their school, and offers opportunities to build positive relationships.”
-While there are more extracurricular opportunities for 9th graders in the high school environment, separate 9th grade schools are seeking to further develop their clubs, sport venues, and student programs as well.
+While there are more extracurricular opportunities for 9th graders in the high school environment, separate 9th-grade schools seek to further develop their clubs, sports venues, and student programs.